saaspegasus/pegasus-docs/experimental/react-front-end.md

 ## Deployment

+Big picture, you should deploy the standalone front end and Django backend separately, and use different subdomains to point to them.
+The most common set up is to deploy the front end to either "mydomain.com" or "www.mydomain.com", and then deploy the backend to "app.mydomain.com" or "platform.mydomain.com".

+### The Django Backend

 You will need to deploy your Django backend using any of the [standard deployment methods](../deployment/overview.md).

+In addition to a standard deployment, you will specifically need to set the following additional settings, by overriding them in your environment variables or a production settings file:

+- `FRONTEND_ADDRESS`: Your front end's full URL, e.g. "https://www.mydomain.com"
+- `CORS_ALLOWED_ORIGINS`: Full URLs of both your frontend and backend addresses, e.g.  "https://www.mydomain.com,https://app.mydomain.com"
+- `CSRF_COOKIE_DOMAIN`: All domains and subdomains, e.g. ".mydomain.com" (note the leading ".").
+- `SESSION_COOKIE_DOMAIN`: Same as `CSRF_COOKIE_DOMAIN`.

+### The React Frontend

-The front end can be deployed anywhere that can host static sites, including Cloudflare Pages, Netlify, or S3.
+The frontend can be deployed anywhere that hosts static sites, including Cloudflare Pages, Netlify, or S3.

+The basic steps for deployment are to run `npm run build` and then serve the output directory as a static site.

+In addition, the following environment variables need to be set during build.
+Do not include trailing slashes:

+- `VITE_APP_BASE_URL`: Your django backend url, e.g. "https://app.mydomain.com"
+- `VITE_ALLAUTH_BASE_URL`: The full allauth base route for your backend, e.g. "https://app.mydomain.com/_allauth/browser/v1"

+Each static site host has their own way of configuring the above setup.
-Here is a rough guide for deploying to Cloudflare Pages:
+Below are quick example instructions for deploying the front end on Cloudflare Pages:

 1. In the Cloudflare dashboard, visit "Workers & Pages" and click "Create"
 2. Under "pages", select the option to connect a Github repository.
 3. Pick your Pegasus Github repository.
 You may have to authenticate and provide access permissions.
 4. Fill in the following settings:
     1. Build command: `npm run build`
     2. Build output directory: `dist`
-  3. Root directory: `frontend
+    3. Root directory: `frontend`
     4. Add the following environment variables. *Note that the URLs should not end in slashes.*
         1. `VITE_APP_BASE_URL: https://<your Django backend URL>`
-    3. `VITE_ALLAUTH_BASE_URL: https://<your Django backend URL>/_allauth/browser/v1`
+        2. `VITE_ALLAUTH_BASE_URL: https://<your Django backend URL>/_allauth/browser/v1`
-    2. `NODE_VERSION: 22.13.0`
+        3. `NODE_VERSION: 22.13.0`
         4. `NPM_VERSION: 11.3.0`
 5. Click "Save and Deploy"
+6. After the initial deployment you can add a custom domain to your front end.

 ## Known Limitations